-Zeater, S, Benrimoj, SI, Fernandez-Llimos, F & Garcia Cardenas, MV 2019, 'A model for the financial assessment of professional services in community pharmacy: a systematic review', Journal of the American Pharmacists Association, vol. 59, no. 1, pp. 108-116.View/Download from: UTS OPUS or Publisher's site
+Zeater, S, Benrimoj, SI, Fernandez-Llimos, F & Garcia Cardenas, MV 2019, 'A model for the financial assessment of professional services in community pharmacy: a systematic review', Journal of the American Pharmacists Association, vol. 59, no. 1, pp. 108-116.View/Download from: Publisher's site

 Limited studies have assessed the financial benefit of professional pharmacy services (PPSs) to the community pharmacy as a business.
 These studies are crucial in developing an insight into the long-term sustainability and broader implementation of services.
 We reviewed the literature to identify measures and indicators used to assess the financial performance of professional services in community pharmacy.